PaulLessard/paul-lessard.github.io/posts/2021-12-20-rice-n-peas.markdown

 This is the very best accompaniment for any stew or curry.
 I particularly like to have it with _fricasee chicken_ or _curried goat_, two Jamaican favourites.
 Indeed curried goat was the very best thing about school lunches when I was a pickney.

 You might also consider getting hold of a bottle of [Pickapepper sauce](http://pickapeppa.com/) for the table when you serve rice 'n' peas.
-You can now buy this quite easily in Sydney, I even found it on the shelf at Thomas Dux in Hornsby Westfield a couple of weeks ago.

 I like to make up a big batch of rice 'n' peas and separate it into family serving size containers for the freezer, where it will keep for a couple of months.
 These can be defrosted and reheated in the microwave or, if you like a bit of a paella style crust, your can defrost and then fry in a frying pan with some butter.